BangyiZhang/xmind-generator-mcp/README.md

    }
    ```

+4. Replace `path/to/xmind-generator-mcp` with the actual path to your cloned project
+5. Restart Claude Desktop
+6. Start using the Xmind generator in your conversations

-   The `env` section is optional.
+**Note**: The `env` section is optional.
 It allows you to set environment variables for the server:
 - `outputPath`: Default directory or file path where Xmind files will be saved.
 This can be overridden by the `outputPath` parameter in the tool call.
 - `autoOpenFile`: Controls whether generated Xmind files are automatically opened after creation.
 Set to "false" to disable auto-opening (default is "true").
-4. Replace `path/to/xmind-generator-mcp` with the actual path to your project
-5. Start using the Xmind generator in your conversations

 ## Available Tools